 I don’t know about you, but eating at steakhouses isn’t my wheelhouse.
 So when I go, I read every inch of the menu and agonize over just the right choices to maximize my experience!
 (Then hate it if someone orders something that looks better than mine, lol!)
 And while I enjoy the steak, what makes it for me is the au gratin potatoes.
 My daughter takes after me; when she came back after a special dinner with her sweetie, what Jess raved about wasn’t the steak, it was Ruth’s Chris Potatoes au Gratin.

-So when Jess asked me about a recipe, I was tried to remember if I’d eaten at Ruth’s Chris Steakhouse.
-I thought so, but then thought maybe it was Morton’s.
+So when Jess asked me about a recipe, I tried to remember if I’d eaten at Ruth’s Chris Steakhouse.
+I thought so but then thought maybe it was Morton’s.
 It’s been decades, literally.
-So I pulled up the Ruth’s Chris menu and looked at dozens of Ruth’s Chris Potatoes au Gratin photos on Yelp & Trip Advisor.
-I think I gained 10 pounds just looking!
-Now, I want to go eat at Ruth’s Chris!!
-But instead, I’m just going to make Ruth’s Chris Potatoes au Gratin Copycat at home, and they’re going to be the perfect side for my Poor Man’s Mock Prime Rib.
+So I pulled up the menu and then checked out dozens of pics on Yelp & Trip Advisor and started experimenting.
+And of course, I *had* to have me some Ruth’s Chris Potatoes au Gratin to compare.

 About Ruth’s Chris Potatoes au Gratin Copycat: